LODSContent/ACPGuidance/ACPCreationProcess.md

 -   For labs that use Azure VMs, you ***must always*** restrict VM creation by SKU and by VM Name, if at all possible.
 Optionally, you should also restrict by region.
 Allowing some flexibility for region and SKU selection is permitted, but don't leave it wide open: allow only a handful of SKUs and regions.

--  Labs that use Scale Sets and Azure Kubernetes Service (AKS)  cluster pose additional challenges in that it is often not possible to constrain the virtual machines in the Scale Set or AKS cluster by name.
+-  Labs that use Scale Sets and Azure Kubernetes Service (AKS)  cluster pose additional challenges in that it is sometimes not possible to constrain the virtual machines in the Scale Set or AKS cluster by name.
 In this case, you should try to limit virtual machine instances by ***capacity***, naming pattern, and/or image offer, where appropriate.
 Some examples of how to limit a Scale Set by capacity, naming pattern, and image offer are provided below.

     >NOTE: In some cases, you might find that VM names are created by using functions that generate non-deterministic random strings, making it very difficult to restrict VM creation by name.
 In this case, as a last-restort compromise, it is acceptable to limit by SKU and region only --but, only as a last resort and only when accompanied by other measures to mitigate risk.

 -   For all other resources, it is acceptable to allow any resource to be created under the parent node.
 For example, consider a lab that uses the both Microsoft,Network/networkinterfaces and Microsoft.Network/networkSecurityGroups resources.
 You do not have to explicitly allow both Microsoft.Network/networkinterfaces and Microsoft.Network/networkSecurityGroups.
 You can simply allow all resources to be created under Microsft.Network node.

 -  If possible, you should try to restrict resources by SKU if there is a risk of a significant impact (cost) if a user chooses a more expensive SKU than required by the lab.

 - Use only one ACP per resource group.
 Multiple ACPs per resource group add unnecessary complications and can have unintended consequences.
 Keep it simple and limit the number of ACPs.

+- Where possible and appropriate, use conditions and functions (see Advanced Topics below) to add both flexibility and security to your policies.

 - Where appropriate, and for the sake of simplicity, you can use single ACP for all resource groups provisioned in your lab.
 However, if you have to make too many compromises to ensure that the ACP permits all lab-related resources in all resource groups at once, create an ACP for ***each*** resource group provisioned in your lab.